This section describes concepts for the key Oracle ACFS components and contains the following topics:

-When installing a database in a cluster, it is required to use a shared Oracle ACFS file system for the database home.
+When installing a database in a cluster, a shared Oracle ACFS file system can be used for the database home.
 You can use an Oracle ACFS file system for an Oracle Database home with Oracle 11g Release 2 (11.2) or later.

 When installing Oracle Software, there must be a separate Oracle base (